kaihendry/dabase.com/content/blog/build-from-source.md

 What happens if a rebuild is needed on the same $CI_COMMIT_SHA but the checksum changes?

-# Your builds aren't reproduciable!
+# Your builds aren't reproducible!

 Did you ask yourself: